klust/SupercomputersForStarters/docs/C07_Expectations/C07_S04_Conclusions.md

 library that does not yet contain a proper code path for the CPU you're using.

 As we have seen, it is also important to not reinvent the wheel.
-It is very likely tha there are already good libraries that you can use for time-consuming parts of your code, or maybe even a complete code for your problem that is much better than anything you can come up with in a short time.
+It is very likely that there are already good libraries that you can use for time-consuming parts of your code, or maybe even a complete code for your problem that is much better than anything you can come up with in a short time.
 Writing a proper BLAS3 library is a Ph.D. thesis by itself...